steadybit/extension-kubernetes/README.md

 When enabled, the extension discovers `HTTPRoute`s whose parent `Gateway` belongs to a `GatewayClass` managed by Envoy Gateway (controller `gateway.envoyproxy.io/gatewayclass-controller`).
 Each attack applies an Envoy Gateway `BackendTrafficPolicy` to the targeted `HTTPRoute` for the duration of the attack and removes it afterwards.
 The corresponding RBAC (`read` on `gateway.networking.k8s.io` httproutes/gateways/gatewayclasses and full access to `gateway.envoyproxy.io/backendtrafficpolicies`) is granted automatically only when the feature is enabled.

 > **Minimum Envoy Gateway version: `v1.3.0`.**
-> Fault injection (delay/abort) is available in earlier releases, but the optional response-body override in the *Envoy Abort Traffic* attack relies on the `BackendTrafficPolicy` `responseOverride` feature — specifically the response `statusCode` override and the `source` selector — which is available from Envoy Gateway `v1.3.0`.
-This is the version the extension is tested against.
+> The *Envoy Delay Traffic* attack works on any Envoy Gateway release with `BackendTrafficPolicy` fault injection.
+The *Envoy Abort Traffic* attack requires **Envoy Gateway `v1.3.0` or later**: it uses the `BackendTrafficPolicy` `responseOverride` feature (response `statusCode` override) so it can return a clean response body instead of Envoy's built-in `fault filter abort` body. `v1.3.0` is the version the extension is tested against.

 > **Note:** Envoy Gateway support requires cluster-scoped access (GatewayClasses are cluster-scoped), so it is not available when the extension is restricted to a single namespace via `STEADYBIT_EXTENSION_NAMESPACE`.